 The arbitrators acting with the CICA are both foreign and Romanian, and they are included for limited or determined periods of time in two separate lists maintained by the CICA.
-As of 2013, there are more than 120 Romanian arbitrators and more than 40 foreign arbitrators registered on the CICA lists.
+As of 2018, there are approximately 100 Romanian arbitrators and more than 20 foreign arbitrators registered on the CICA lists.